-This article shows you how to optimize Python images.
+This article shows you how to optimize images in the Python programming language.

 Three major reasons account for why optimizing images for websites is important:

-- SEO: Your website speed is a crucial ranking and engagement factor, that is, the site’s load time and overall size directly affects your search-engine ranking.
-Optimized images invariably cause your site to load faster.
+- SEO: Your website speed is a crucial ranking and engagement factor, that is, the site’s load time and overall size directly affect your search-engine ranking.
+Optimized images invariably cause sites to load faster.

 - Storage: Optimized images result in smaller files, hence less storage space.

-- Bandwidth: Optimized images save data bandwidth, correspondingly lowering your hosting cost and your site visitors’ data usage.
+- Bandwidth: Optimized images save data bandwidth, correspondingly lowering hosting cost and visitors’ data usage.

 You can optimize images in Python in one of the following ways:

-- With Pillow, which builds on PIL by adding more features and support for Python 3.
+- With Pillow, which extends the Python Imaging Library (PIL) by adding more features and support for Python 3.
 Pillow works with many image formats, including PNG, JPEG, PPM, GIF, TIFF, and BMP.

-- With img4web, a Python script that optimizes JPEG, PNG, and animated GIF images on the web.
-The script produces lossless and only slightly compressed images, which nonetheless reduce load time and your site’s bandwidth.
+- With img4web, a Python script that optimizes JPEGs, PNGs, and animated GIFs on the web.
+The script produces lossless and only slightly compressed images, which nonetheless reduce load time and bandwidth.

-- With smush.py, a Python command-line tool that functions as a lossless image optimizer for displaying images online.
-Smush.py originated from Yahoo’s smush.it service.
+- With smush.py, a Python command-line tool (derived from Yahoo’s smush.it service) that functions as a lossless image optimizer for displaying images.

-- With Tinify, a Python package for compressing and optimizing JPEG and PNG images by means of the Tinify API.
+- With Tinify, a Python package for compressing and optimizing JPEGs and PNGs by means of the Tinify API.

-- With scikit-image, an image-processing library in Python with a versatile set of routines, e.g.,
+With scikit-image, a Python image processing library with a versatile set of optimization and transformation routines, e.g.,

 Cloudinary offers the following optimization capabilities: